Simple Paired Combinatorial Assignment: Model

 Each student has access to some finite and ordered set of signals $\mcal S = \{1,...,S\}$ for some $S \in \mathbb{N}$.
 For example, simply asking students if they care more about courses or dorms is equivalent to setting $\mcal S = \{1, 2\}$; school administration may ask students to rank their relative preference between courses and dorms on a scale of one to ten, in which case $\mcal S = \{1, 2, ..., 10\}$.
 Let $\hat{s}(i)$ denote the signal that student $i$ reports.
 To account for ties, let $r^c, r^d: \mcal I \to [0,1]$ be two measurable and bijective functions (we will call them permutations of the unit interval).
-Let $R$ be a probability distribution over the space of all permutations of the unit interval from which $r^c, r^d$ are drawn.\footnote{Mathematically, it is impossible to draw uniformly from the space of all measurable, bijective functions from the unit interval to itself.
-As such, we can think of each agent having an improper prior over $r^c, r^d$ while the true tie-breaking rule is chosen by the mechanism some other way but is unknown to the agents.
-Alternatively, given a sequence of finite markets using random tie-breaking over a finite number of permutations, we can recover our model via limit arguments developed in \cite{carmona_2020_pure}.} As regularity conditions, suppose: \begin{enumerate} \item[(A1)] Measurability of Preferences: For every $C, d$, the maps $v_{(\cdot)}(C): \mcal I \to \mathbb{R}$ and $w_{(\cdot)}(d): \mcal I \to \mathbb{R}$ are measurable. \item[(A2)] Symmetric Tie-breaking: If $B$ is a set of permutations of the unit interval that is $R$-measurable, then for all $i, j \in \mcal S$,
+Let $R$ be a probability distribution over the space of all permutations of the unit interval from which $r^c, r^d$ are drawn.\footnote{For a discussion on the existence of distributions over the set of all bijective functions from the unit interval from itself (such as the uniform distribution), see footnote 9 of \cite{takahashi2010community}.} As regularity conditions, suppose: \begin{enumerate} \item[(A1)] Measurability of Preferences: For every $C, d$, the maps $v_{(\cdot)}(C): \mcal I \to \mathbb{R}$ and $w_{(\cdot)}(d): \mcal I \to \mathbb{R}$ are measurable. \item[(A2)] Symmetric Tie-breaking: If $B$ is a set of permutations of the unit interval that is $R$-measurable, then for all $i, j \in \mcal I$,